fincherc/DA_DS_Projects/README.md

 # DA_DS_Projects
-Housing projects for Data Analytics and Data Science
+Housing projects for Data Analytics and Data Science.
+To be used by Christian Fincher.